arats-io/zuffy/src/zlog/README.md

     .time_formating = TimeFormating.timestamp, // time formating, possible values (timestamp | pattern)
     .time_pattern = "DD/MM/YYYY'T'HH:mm:ss", // petttern of time representation, applicable when .time_formating is sen on .pattern

-    .message_field_name: = "message", // field name for the message
+    .message_field_name: = "msg", // field name for the message
     .error_field_name = "error", // field name for the error

+    .stacktrace_ebabled = false, // flag enabling/disabling the error tracing reporting in the log
+    .stacktrace_field_name = "stacktrace", // field name for the error stacktrace

     .internal_failure = InternalFailure.nothing, // indicator what to do in case is there is a error occuring inside of logger, possible values as doing (nothing | panic | print)